 The best way to protect yourself from any stock market fraud and scams is to avoid it.

-In this article, we will tell you how as an individual investor or trader you can protect yourself from any stock market frauds and scams.
+In this article, we will tell you how as an individual investor or trader you can protect yourself from any stock market scams.

 Market participants invest or trade in the stock market to make money.